NovaConstantine/lectures/README.md

 The material in this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).
 A line I wrote on my local computer
+A line I wrote on my local computer.
+This is just a test